0%

 Primary Target: Blue and Flathead Catfish

-The lower Wabash River around New Harmony is a premier destination for trophy-class catfish.
-As water temperatures slowly rise, massive Blue Catfish (frequently in the 20 to 50-pound class) and aggressive Flathead Catfish are beginning to wake from their winter lethargy.
-They are heavily concentrated in deep scour holes and are looking for high-protein meals to pack on weight before the spawn.
+The lower Wabash River around New Harmony is a premier destination for trophy catfish.
+As the season progresses and water temperatures slowly rise, massive Blue Catfish—frequently found in the twenty to fifty-pound class—and highly aggressive Flathead Catfish wake from their winter lethargy.
+They are heavily concentrated in deep scour holes and are actively searching for high-protein meals to pack on weight prior to the spawn.
+Channel catfish are also abundant and provide excellent action throughout the river system.

 3. TACTICAL STRATEGY